Additional routine ultrasounds benefit mothers and babies, and could save costs, study finds

 A study led by researchers at the University of Cambridge and published this week in PLOS Medicine has found that offering universal late pregnancy ultrasounds at 36 weeks’ gestation eliminates undiagnosed breech presentation of babies, lowers the rate of emergency caesarean sections and improves the health of mothers and babies.

-The Pregnancy Outcome Prediction study, which was funded by the National Institute for Health Research, found that routine late ultrasounds could spot previously undiagnosed breech presentation (when a baby’s buttocks or feet emerge first at birth, increasing the risk of perinatal morbidity and mortality).
+The Pregnancy Outcome Prediction study, which was funded by the National Institute for Health Research and supported by NIHR Cambridge BRC and CRF, found that routine late ultrasounds could spot previously undiagnosed breech presentation (when a baby’s buttocks or feet emerge first at birth, increasing the risk of perinatal morbidity and mortality).

 Researchers performed research screening ultrasounds at 36 weeks’ gestation in 3879 women having first pregnancies in England.
 179 women (4.6%) were diagnosed with breech presentation by the research scan.
 However, in over half of these cases (55%) there was no prior suspicion that the baby was presenting in the breech position.